 - What You

 The CTC was created in 1997, and lawmakers have made changes to it over the years.
 In 2001, legislation increased the amount of the credit and made it partially refundable.
-The Tax Cuts and Jobs Act (TCJA) of 2017 made certain elements of the credit more generous, including doubling the maximum credit and increasing the amount of income at which the credit begins to phase out.
+The Tax Cuts and Jobs Act of 2017 made certain elements of the credit more generous, including doubling the maximum credit and increasing the amount of income at which the credit begins to phase out.
 Most recently, the American Rescue Plan made additional, but temporary, changes including increasing the age and credit for eligible children as well as eliminating the cap on the refundable portion.

-In 2019, the most recent year for which data were not affected by the COVID-19 pandemic, the credit cost $118 billion — which is to say it resulted in $118 billion less coming into the federal government in the form of revenues.
-The Tax Policy Center estimates that 91 percent of families with children received the CTC for 2019; that translates to approximately 34 million families.
+In 2019, the most recent year for which data were not affected by the COVID-19 pandemic, the credit cost $118 billion — $39 billion in refundable tax credits and $79 billion in tax reductions.
+The Tax Policy Center estimates that 90 percent of families with children received the CTC for 2019; that translates to approximately 34 million families.

-The design and effects of the CTC are often considered alongside the Earned Income Tax Credit, a credit that is was designed to address poverty and also has significant impact on children.
+The design and effects of the CTC are often considered alongside the Earned Income Tax Credit, a credit that is designed to address poverty and has a significant impact on children.
 Unlike the EITC, CTC benefits accrue to those at the middle and high end of the income distribution.
-Three quarters of families with the lowest incomes qualify for the credit, while 98 percent of families in the middle of the income distribution qualify.
+Three-quarters of families with the lowest incomes qualify for the credit, while 98 percent of families in the middle of the income distribution qualify.
 Furthermore, families with lower incomes receive lower benefits than those with higher incomes because they do not earn enough to qualify for the full credit.

-A recent study by researchers at Columbia University found that 23 million children do not generate the full tax credit under the current structure of the CTC.
-Of those children, 50 percent are Black non-Hispanic and Hispanic, and 70 percent are the children of single parents who are female.
+A study by researchers at Columbia University found that 23 million children did not generate the full tax credit under the CTC structure prior to the ARP.
+Of those children, 50 percent are Black non-Hispanic and Hispanic and 70 percent are the children of single parents who are female.

 While most of the CTC’s benefits flow to higher-income families, it remains a significant tool for reducing child poverty.
 The CTC lifted about 4.3 million people out of poverty in 2018, including about 2.3 million children, according to research by the Center on Budget and Policy Priorities.

 The CTC and EITC are the largest and third-largest programs that benefit children, and taken together they reduce child poverty by nearly 20 percent.
 When considering the supplemental poverty measure, the Brookings Institution estimates that the expansion of the CTC under ARP will cut the rate of child poverty nearly in half — from 14.0 percent to 7.5 percent.
-Moreover, evidence suggests that the additional income that it provides though tax credits and the refundable additional child tax credit has many of the same secondary effects as the EITC, including improving school performance and improving health outcomes.
+Moreover, evidence suggests that the additional income that the CTC provides though tax credits and the refundable additional child tax credit has many of the same secondary effects as the EITC, including improving school performance and improving health outcomes.

 Proposed reforms to the CTC generally center on making the credit available to more low-income families as well as making it more generous.
 Proposed reforms include permanently codifying some of the provisions in the ARP.
 Others include:

 The CTC is a powerful and popular tool that provides assistance to families with children, and while it represents a small part of overall spending, it is one of the largest tax expenditures and a key part of our nation’s fiscal picture.